-- Dell Optiplex GX780 Mid-Tower Computer configured with an Operating System hard drive and a large storage hard drive dedicated to audio files.
+- Dell Optiplex GX7020 Mid-Tower Computer configured with an Operating System hard drive and a large storage hard drive dedicated to audio files.
 (A 250Gb hard drive will store 5,000+ songs in Linear PCM format.
-We do not advise monitoring more audio files than this at any one given time.) - Intel Core2 Duo 2.4GHz or better - Minimum 1GB RAM (2GB or more recommended) - Windows XP Professional with SP3 or Windows 7 Professional 32bit (not 64bit) - Professional AudioScience Audio Card with four playback devices and hardware mixer controls and metering - plus decoding of MPEG Layer 2, or MP3 audio on the audio card.
+We do not advise monitoring more audio files than this at any one given time.) - Core i3/i5/i7, or Xeon E series - Minimum 1GB RAM (2GB or more recommended) - Windows XP Professional or Windows 7 Professional 32bit or 64bit, or Windows 8 32bit or 64 bit. - Professional AudioScience Audio Card with four playback devices and hardware mixer controls and metering - plus decoding of MPEG Layer 2, or MP3 audio on the audio card.
 We publish the latest tested drivers on our web site. - 17" or larger monitor running at 1024 x 768 or higher resolution (1280x1024 4:3 ratio or 1600x900 16:9 ratio or higher recommended) - Optional dual-output video card - Optional touch-screen - Optimized for multi-media play out by BSI technicians, rather than 'appearance' or office applications.
 BSI Technical Support does not cover the cost of configuring computer systems or other hardware not purchased by BSI.